smckissock/survey/README.md

 - vanilla js with d3.js and dc.js for filtering the data.
 Crossfilter.js for in-browser analytics
 - Minimal css with no framework
 - This approach works with as many as 100k-300k records in the browser
-- dc.js has charts that allow users to brush over date or time fields, and you can create your own custon charts that use filtered data
+- crossfilter.js used for in-browser data management
-- Many other visualization and interaction options with dc.js
+- dc.js used for row charts, custom crossfilter charts for states, and scatter with best fit line
 ### 3. Infrastructure
 - Very basic setup, no postgresql
 - For now, no precommit hooks to assure code quality, and no github actions for deployment, but those would be needed